Meeting Cybersecurity Monitoring Challenges Head-On: What Federal Agencies and Government Contractors Need to Know

 Even in the best-staffed or contractor-supported SOCs, security monitoring cannot keep pace with the evolving tactics of sophisticated adversaries.
 Their stealth makes it nearly impossible to pick out the signs of their presence in the midst of the millions if not billions of alerts that security teams are bombarded with on a daily basis.

-The need for intelligent, automated monitoring decisions that can detect, triage and aid in response has never been greater.
-It’s incumbent upon government agencies and integrators to find and deploy innovative tools that can change the game and give the advantage to the defenders at long last.
+The need for intelligent, automated SOC monitoring decisions that can detect, triage and aid in response has never been greater.
+It’s incumbent upon government agencies and integrators to find and deploy innovative cybersecurity and SOC analyst tools that can change the game and give the advantage to the defenders at long last.

 Significantly lowering operational expenditures (OPEX) for monitoring is another major benefit of intelligent decision automation